Pascal676767/code_scbasset/README.md

 - **Description**: Enables visualization of the class proportions (0 and 1) and the probability distribution of train and validation values for the loss.
 - **Purpose**: To assess the model's ability to classify and predict by examining the distribution of probabilities and class proportions.

-### Score_motif.ipynb
-- **Description**: Allows for the visualization of the activity of a particular motif.
-- **Purpose**: To analyze and interpret the significance and activity of specific motifs in the context of the model's predictions.